rehierl/html-outliner-spec/issue-associations-notes.md

 [step 4.4.4.](./outliner-steps.md/#4-4-4) states: Associate current outline owner with current section.

-At that point, `current outline owner` is the sectioning content element being entered and `current section` is a new section object created for that element.
+At that point, `currentOutlineOwner` is the sectioning content element being entered and `currentSection` is a new section object created for that element.

-This new section represents the first section in the outline of this sectioning content element.
-In short, this connection **points inwards** from the sectioning content element towards its first inner section, which turns the sectioning content element into an inner node of that section.
+This new section represents the first inner section in the outline of this sectioning content element.
+In short, this connection **points inwards**, from the sectioning content element towards its first inner section.
+This turns the sectioning content element into an inner node of that section.

 The algorithm's definition does not state the purpose of this type of association.
-It is therefore unclear if this step is meant to represent the counter part of "create a section for".
+It is therefore unclear if this step is meant to represent the counter part of "create a section for" or not.
 I can only assume that the intended association is meant to be the same as in [type-2](#type-2).
-If that is the case, then this statement is **bugged** as it points into the wrong direction.
+If that is the case, then this statement is **bugged** as it points into the **wrong direction**.

+**TODO** - Why is this the wrong direction?

-**TODO** - How to fix it? - It depends on the "the heading of a sectioning content element is..." definition - The actual association should match the way the inner sections of a sectioning content element will be connected with the sections of the element's parent outline.
+**TODO** - How to fix it? - It depends on the "the heading of a sectioning content element is..." definition - The actual association needs to match the way the inner sections of a sectioning content element will be merged into the sections of the element's parent outline. - *explain why*

 <!-- ======================================================================= -->
 <h3 id="type-2">Type 2 - When entering a sectioning root element</h3>